Sign

 We pray:

-those who govern nations and guide the destinies of
+3. That those who govern nations and guide the destinies of

 peoples may listen to the voice of Truth and seek the